KristofferStrube/Blog/posts/typed-signalr-clients-making-type-safe-real-time-communication-in-dotnet/content.md

 }
 ```
 #### Handling pointer events
-Next we need to add a couple of methods to the code-behind that will handle different kinds of user input for when the user moves the sticky notes around.
+Next we need to add a couple of methods to the code-behind that will handle different kinds of user input when the user moves the sticky notes around.
 We first write the method that handles when a sticky note starts being moved.
 ```csharp
 private (double x, double y)? anchor;
 private Note? editNote;